soulwhisper/homelab-ops/docs/src/deployment/memo.md

 - use hardcoded securityContext instead of kyverno;
 - external nfs_v4.2 backup using `uid:gid = 2000:2000`;
 - test env using proxmox-vm, with secureboot enabled, subnet `172.19.82.0/24`;
+- use DNS domain instead of `talhelper` default controlPlane IP endpoints;

 ## Infra